The Story of Taman Ujung

 Some other highlights of the park are the three different-sized pools that contribute to the tranquility of the grounds.
 One lies in the south, and two in the north, home to several different koi fish and beautiful water lilies.

 In the northern ponds, you’ll find the king’s resting place, almost appearing to be floating on top of the water.
 Hence the name ‘floating palace’.
 To the south, a small gazebo (Bale Bengong) stands hidden between lush greenery, perched in the middle of the pool.
-This is the perfect place to relax and soak up the peacefulness of the area.
+We enjoyed relaxing here specifically to soak up the area’s peacefulness.

 3. Walk around the Grounds

-With lots of ground to cover, simply taking a stroll through the lush gardens, and admiring the scenery, is one of the best things to do at Taman Ujung.
-Visitors can explore the grounds around the palace, full of other architecture such as ornate gates and beautifully restored buildings.
+With lots of ground to cover, simply taking a stroll through the lush gardens and admiring the scenery is one of the best things to do at Taman Ujung.
+Visitors can explore the grounds around the palace, which features other architecture, such as ornate gates and beautifully restored buildings.

 Take in the views from up top of the pillar building, looking out over the green Bisbis hill, impressive mountains, and sea.
 Or, admire the different statues and pathways around the grounds.
 Make sure to pack your camera; you’ll want to take a few pictures while you’re here!